alecramsay/baseline/notes/states.md

 ## Runtime Issues

 - NY* -- Has connectivity issues that had to be addressed by hand. <<< baselined: TODO - reported not contiguous
-- CA* -- Uses tracts & BGs and has connectivity issues. <<< TODO - translate tract-assignment file to a BAF
+- CA* -- Uses tracts & BGs and has connectivity issues. <<< baselined

 ## Data Issues